Achievable logoAchievable logo

 • Anterior drawer test

-• Patient supine with foot off edge of mat; ankle in 20 degrees of plantarflexion; therapist translates talus anteriorly while stabilizing lower leg
+• Patient supine with foot off the edge of the mat; ankle in 20 degrees of plantarflexion; therapist translates the talus anteriorly while stabilizing the lower leg

 • Positive: excessive anterior talar translation and/or pain